 At the bottom of the stairs and to my left is a steel wall with an electronic sliding door in the centre.
 On the far wall is a long wooden bench with three teenagers sat down.
-The boy to the far left is small and thin with rounded shoulders and brown spiky hair who I saw in Court a few times.
+I’ve seen the boy to the far left in Court a few times, he is small and thin with rounded shoulders and brown spiky hair.
 He’s cried so much he looks like he’s been stung by a swarm of bees.
-Next to him is a tall boy — not as tall as me, but not far off.
-He’s mixed-race with green eyes and a long twisted-afro.
-He looks strong like he’s lifted weights.
+Next to him is a tall boy – not as tall as me, but not far off.
+He’s mixed-race with green eyes and a long, twisted-afro.
+He looks strong, like he’s lifted weights.
 He’s a good-looking fella and he’s staring at the floor in that nonchalant way we all do to show ‘em we don’t care.
 It’s another stupid game, because we do care really.
 Next to him is a girl with long blonde hair and light blue watery eyes, like I’ve never seen on anyone.
 She has sharp cheekbones and a pert nose all set on a muscular frame.
 She is beyond beautiful and it makes me forgot where I am.
-The next thing I know, I stumbling, trying to find my footing and it’s Jack who catches me by the shoulders and stops me falling on my face.
+The next thing I know, I’m stumbling, trying to find my footing and it’s Jack who catches me by the shoulders and stops me falling on my face.

 My Court Official laughs.

 ‘I know you’re not,’ Jack says with a reassuring nod and one of his smiles.
 ‘You’re one of the bravest boys I’ve ever met.’